benmvp/slides/2022/connecttech/ts-react.md

 - Ok, so the first benefit...
 - With TS, props **cannot** be used within a component without a definition
-- How many times have you had props in a component used w/o any `PropTypes` definition?
+- How many times have we had props in a component used w/o any `PropTypes` definition?
 - Here we're defining the `AppProps` interface w/ 1 property called `message` (a string)
-  * This prop will be the only prop available to use in the `App` component
+  - This prop will be the only prop available to use in the `App` component
-- But in this case we're trying to use `props.loading` w/o defining in `AppProps` interface
+- But in this case we're trying to use `props.loading`
+  - Without defining it in the `AppProps` interface
   - So it fails the type checker
-- There are ESLint rules to catch this sort of thing, but they are limited
+- There are ESLint rules to catch this sort of thing
+  - But they can only do so much

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->